 IV.
 Coming Up Next…

 With that, we’ve overviewed Superb AI’s key AI technology called Auto-Label, its purpose, and how we’re advancing it.
-In the next few posts listed below, we’ll showcase some of the specific AI techniques we have developed, how they have been incorporated into the Suite, and how you can benefit from them.
+In the next few posts listed below, we’ll showcase some of the specific AI techniques we have developed, how we have incorporated into the Suite, and how you can benefit from them.

-Superb Tech Series: Auto-Labeling
+Superb Tech Series: Auto-Label

 - Part 2.
 Estimating Auto-Label Uncertainty for Active Learning